 GBASIC and MONitor Keywords

 Back to "Programming the Tomy Tutor" | Back to the main page

-Tomy GBASIC, as shown in Tutti.
+Tomy GBASIC, as shown in the original Tutti.

 The TI 99/4A uses a curious middle-level programming language called GPL "Graphics Programming Language" in which TI BASIC and the high-level operating system are implemented (ouch, ouch, ouch! what a performance hit!), stored in "GROMs" which in turn are read out byte by agonizing byte through the GROM's "ports" and executed by a simple interpreter in the actual CPU ROM.
 Cartridges may also contain GROMs of their own for execution.

 The Tutor, too, contains GPL, but GPL on the Tomy is implemented differently and runs much faster because there are no GROMs (just regular ROMs).
 GPL on the Tutor is responsible for running BASIC, but Tutor GPL has nothing to do with GBASIC.
 GBASIC is considerably more high-level than GPL, which is in most respects not unlike assembly in scope and function; the GPL instruction set (the TI GPL instruction set is well explained at nouspikel.com/ti99/) is memory-access oriented and deals in low level VDP RAM ("GRAM") fetches and stores rather than the high level cell and sprite access of GBASIC; includes a richer set of bitwise and increment operators; and has advanced low and middle-level facilities for 9900 ML code execution, sub-interpreters and even BASIC interpreter access which GBASIC does not.
 By the same token, GBASIC provides high (or at least higher) level access to sprites, cells, integers and strings without having to deal in memory locations, stores or direct VDP port access.

 Here's a more in-depth comparison of the TI and the Tomy.